GaryHostt/Oracle_Integration/README.md

 [This workshop](https://github.com/GaryHostt/BigQueryIntegration) is an example of pulling info from an FTP server and writing them to Google's data warehouse, BigQuery, via its REST API.
 However, for files larger than that and less than 1 GB - you will need the 'stage file' operation in order to read the file - as shown in [this YouTube video](https://www.youtube.com/watch?v=hE5nF-henFw&feature=share).
 Besides reading files, you can [write them to an FTP after invoking data (seen in this video)](https://www.youtube.com/watch?v=7wx-gAT4IdU), and [list files - even from multiple directories](https://www.techsupper.com/2019/05/how-to-list-files-from-ftp-resides-in-multiple-directories-oracle-integration-cloud.html).

 OIC can process flat files up to 1 GB in size.
 For larger files than that - [check out my data integration repo](https://github.com/GaryHostt/Oracle_Data_Integrator).
+[What if errors occur in my scheduled integration?](https://github.com/GaryHostt/Oracle_Integration/blob/master/Errors.md)

 ### Generic REST endpoint